-Perhaps you’d like to acknowledge a little of your religion or culture, or maybe you fancy incorporating some of the old traditions like jumping the broom, handfasting, or other rituals into your Wedding Ceremony.
+You can include any religious or cultural symbolism, perhaps one of the old traditions like jumping the broom, handfasting, or other rituals into your Wedding Ceremony.
 These are just examples – you may choose any content you like for your wedding.
 It will be different from anything your guests have been expecting, it will be personal to you and never rushed!

 Celebrant-led Weddings and Vow Renewals can take place at any time, and vary from small intimate gatherings in a private garden or restaurant, to much larger celebrations in a grand country house, castle, tipi or marquee.
 Or how about going back to nature and hosting your nuptials in a woodland setting or meadow?
 Anything’s possible.